CrazyVideoGamer/zoom-dl/README.md

 # zoom-interception-dl
 Intercepts video request to obtain cookie and URL and automatically downloads recording.

-Please note that for protected cloud recordings, the recording *should* have the passcode embeded inside the link (note that this is untested, so my script might even work even if the password isn't embeded inside the link, but idk)
+Please note that for protected cloud recordings, the recording *should* have the passcode embeded inside the link (note that this is untested, so my script might even work even if the password isn't embeded inside the link potentially if it still sends the cookie and video information for the recording, but idk)

 # Prerequisites
 Node.js, npm, and Chrome need to be installed (Firefox is not supported at the moment - might add if someone asks me to, but currently I have no need of adding any such support)

 # Installation
-Run `npm i zoom-dl -g`, or, `npx zoom-dl@latest`
+Run `npm i zoom-dl -g` or `npx zoom-dl (...)`

 # Usage
 ```